-Floods kill 4 in Jordan, visitors seek high ground in Petra
+Floods kill 9 in Jordan, visitors seek high ground in Petra

 Friday’s floods came just two weeks after 21 people, many of them middle school students, were killed in a flash flood near the Jordanian shore of the Dead Sea.
 The education and tourism ministers resigned after the incident.

+Ghuneimat said more than 3,600 tourists visited Petra on Friday, and that efforts were continuing to evacuate them.

-The state news agency Petra quoted Ghuneimat as saying that a four people were killed Friday in two incidents.
+She said nine people were killed Friday in other areas of Jordan.

-In a village in the Madaba region, south of the capital of Amman, the floods swept away a vehicle carrying members of one family, Civil Defense officials said.
+In one incident in a village in the Madaba region, south of the capital of Amman, flooding swept away a vehicle carrying members of one family, Civil Defense officials said.
 An 11-year-old girl was killed, another girl was seriously injured and divers were searching for three other members of the family.
+One of the divers involved in rescue efforts was killed.

-In another incident in the Dabaa area, also south of Amman, two women and a girl were killed in the floods which also forced the closure of a desert highway.
+In the Dabaa area, also south of Amman, two women and a girl were killed in the floods which also forced the closure of a desert highway.
 A large number of cars were stuck, Ghuneimat said.

-The spokeswoman said more than 3,600 tourists visited Petra on Friday, and that efforts were continuing to evacuate them.

-Associated Press writer Fares Akram in Gaza City contributed to this report.
+Associated Press writer Fares Akram in Gaza City and Omar Akour in Amman contributed to this report.